 The most serious concern during a placental abruption is the health of the mother and the baby.
 Placental abruptions can be fatal to both.
 If the baby is preterm, doctors may need to prescribe certain medication (betamethasone) to promote fetal lung maturity.
 Separation of the placenta can also cause problems with the delivery of nutrients or oxygen, resulting in severe developmental delays.

-If you or your child suffered the effects of placental abruption, The Becker Law Firm can help.
-Contact our Cleveland birth injury attorneys today at (440) 252-4399 for a free consultation.
+If you or your child suffered the effects of an undiagnosed placental abruption, The Becker Law Firm can help.
+Contact our Cleveland birth injury attorneys today at (440) 252-4399 to discuss your case in a free consultation.

 Risk Factors for Placental Abruption